ProctorU for Online Semester-Based Courses

 - The time limit and allowable resources for each exam are posted in your Blackboard course and/or listed in the course syllabus.

 - If you do not see your upcoming exam listed with ProctorU, please check your Blackboard course for exam availability dates or visit with your course instructor.

 - Test your equipment with ProctorU, if you have not already done so.

-When it is time for your appointment, sign in to the ProctorU portal, or access the portal within your Blackboard course by going to Tools (from the course menu), and select ProctorU.
+When it is time for your appointment, sign in to the ProctorU portal, or access the portal within your Blackboard course by going to Tools from the course menu), and select ProctorU.
 Connect with your proctor to verify your identity and prepare for your exam.
-Please note that the process for starting your exam with ProctorU typically takes 15-20 minutes and may take longer if this is your first time using ProctorU.
+The process for starting your exam with ProctorU typically takes 15-20 minutes and may take longer if this is your first time using ProctorU.
 This time does not count towards your exam time limit.

 Exams are accessed through Blackboard and are password protected; ProctorU will enter the password to begin the exam.
 If your exam is not available in Blackboard, please contact your course instructor.

 Once the exam is completed and graded, you may view your score and feedback (when applicable) by going to My Grades in your Blackboard course.

 For assistance, please contact ProctorU at 1-855-772-8678 or visit the ProctorU Help Center.